entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ent prj build
 ```

-Note: Using the `ent prj` wrapper avoids having to build each part of the project individually.
+> Note: Using the `ent prj` wrapper avoids having to build each part of the project individually.
 The first run using `ent prj` can be slower due to MFE node downloads.
 See [the BLueprint tutorial](../../tutorials/create/ms/generate-microservices-and-micro-frontends.md) for more details.

 ### Prepare and Publish a Bundle
 Use the publication system (pbs) to assemble your Entando project into a bundle that can be loaded into Kubernetes.
-You'll need your GitHub credentials, an empty GitHub repository to hold your bundle artifacts and a Docker Hub account or organization.
+You'll need your GitHub credentials, an empty GitHub repository to hold your bundle artifacts, and a Docker Hub account or organization.
 1. Initialize the bundle directory.
 This method accepts SSH and Git URLs.
 ``` sh
 ent prj pbs-init